Acknowledgements

 MSS

-1. A user request to add a new person with required details (e.g., name, email, phone number, address).
+1. The user requests to add a new person with the required details.

 3. The system saves the new person to the address book and displays a success message.

-4. The new person is added to the list.
+4. The new person is added to the displayed address book list.

 Extensions

-• 4a1.
+• 2a1.
 The system shows an error message.

 MSS